 Registration is on a first come first served basis.
-Full payment is due with your registration.
+Full payment is due with your registration or on the first day of class.
 No refunds will be issued after the first week of classes unless there are special circumstances.
 Credits toward future semesters may be issued.
 Refunds are granted in special circumstances, such as illness.

 Repetition, repetition, repetition!
 The more you listen at home, in the car or at Grandma’s, etc., the more your child will respond in class and at home.
 Be sure to involve the rest of the family.